Mountain Meadows Massacre: Conspiracy and siege

-Killings and aftermath of the massacre
+Killings and aftermath

-On Friday, September 11, 1857, two militiamen approached the Baker–Fancher party wagons with a white flag and were soon followed by Indian Agent and militia officer John D. Lee.
-Lee told the battle-weary emigrants that he had negotiated a truce with the Paiutes.
+On Friday, September 11, 1857, two militiamen approached the Baker–Fancher party wagons with a white flag and were soon followed by Indian Agent and militia officer John D. Lee who told the battle-weary emigrants that he had negotiated a truce with the Paiutes.
 Under Mormon protection, the wagon-train members would be escorted safely back to Cedar City, 36 mi away, in exchange for turning all of their livestock and supplies over to the Native Americans.
 Accepting this offer, the emigrants were led out of their fortification, with the adult men being separated from the women and children.
 The men were paired with a militia escort and when the signal was given, the militiamen turned and shot the male members of the Baker–Fancher party standing by their side.
 The women and children were then ambushed and killed by more militia that were hiding in nearby bushes and ravines.
 Members of the militia were sworn to secrecy.
 A plan was set to blame the massacre on the Native Americans.

 The militia did not kill small children who were deemed too young to relate what had happened.
 Nancy Huff, one of the seventeen survivors and just over four years old at the time of the massacre, recalled in an 1875 statement that an eighteenth survivor was killed directly in front of the other children.
 "At the close of the massacre there was eighteen children still alive, one girl, some ten or twelve years old, they said was too big and could tell, so they killed her, leaving seventeen."
 The survivors were taken in by local Mormon families.
-Seventeen of the children were later reclaimed by the U.S. Army and returned to relatives in Arkansas.
-The treatment of these children while they were held by the Mormons is uncertain, but Captain James Lynch's statement in May 1859 said the surviving children were "in a most wretched condition, half starved, half naked, filthy, infested with vermin, and their eyes diseased from the cruel neglect to which had been exposed."
+Seventeen of the children were later reclaimed by the US Army and returned to relatives in Arkansas.
+The treatment of these children while they were held by the Mormons is uncertain, but Captain James Lynch's statement in May 1859 said the surviving children were "in a most wretched condition, half starved, half naked, filthy, infested with vermin, and their eyes diseased from the cruel neglect to which they had been exposed."
 Lynch's July 1859 affidavit added that they when they first saw the children they had "little or no clothing" and were "covered with filth and dirt".

 Leonard J. Arrington, founder of the Mormon History Association, reports that Brigham Young received the rider, James Haslam, at his office on the same day.
 When he learned what was contemplated by the militia leaders in Parowan and Cedar City, he sent back a letter stating the Baker–Fancher party was not to be meddled with, and should be allowed to go in peace (although he acknowledged the Native Americans would likely "do as they pleased").
 Young's letter arrived two days too late, on September 13, 1857.